kirk-patton/WindowsEasyDesktop/README.md

 The chrome browser is required at both ends.
 The user sharing there desktop generates an access code that is shared with the person connecting.

+* Drag Remote Desktop [URL](https://remotedesktop.google.com/support/) To Desktop
+  * Drag Icon to Nexus Launcher

+## Other Customizations

+The above customizations may be enough, but here are some more that may be useful.

+* Change Drag & Drop Threshold
+  * Open Registry Editor
+  * ```HKEY_CURRENT_USER\Control Panel\Desktop```
+  * DragHeight 100
+  * DragWidth 100

+This will make Windows less sensitive to accidental drag operations by increasing the number of pixels traversed.